MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/power-thermal-notifications-in-unity.md

 You won't receive events if your application doesn't meet these requirements.

 The first item can be checked using the **IsSupported()** function.
 If the system supports notifications for at least one of the peripherals in the mask, the function will return true.
-You may choose not to check support using this function as long as your application doesn't explicitly depend on PowerThermalNotification SDK events.
+You can choose not to check support using this function as long as your application doesn't explicitly depend on PowerThermalNotification SDK events.

 Here's a code snippet for grabbing the **PowerThermalNotification** class instance and configuring it for notifications for both the **PeripheralFlags.Cpu** and **PeripheralFlags.PhotoVideoCamera**: